aapomm/blog-source/source/pages/2016-05-15-no-regrets.html.md

 “I hate that guy”, you mutter under your breath as you concede to the fact that you were an idiot.

-This is me.
 I have experienced this more times than I care to admit, especially with seeing code made from where I was just starting out.
 But, as stupid as they may look, they serve as a good learning tool.
 As embarrassing as it is for me, I'm going to share some of those terribly written code so that we may learn from them (and you from yours --- unless of course you always write perfect code).

 ## I’m a Professional!
 I think.